adamvnz/ArchLabs/README.md

 ![Screenshots](http://i.imgur.com/XjcVhGb.jpg)

-# openbox is a keyboard drive system
+# Openbox can be a keyboard drive system

 But is does not have to be.
 You have the openbox menu with right mouse click, tint2 or the plank.
 Or install xfce4-panels.